SheCodesAus/stacked_in_our_favour_frontend_bris_2023/readme.md

 2. All other group members should pull down this change (`git pull origin main`)

 ## Tips for using Git in a group will be posted on Thinkific shortly. :)

+# Events
+Currently using data from data.js until Backend is good to go.
+Events and Sticky pages are up and running.

+Still to do.

+Events Page -- component is EventCard
+- change date and time
+- update organiser

+Event Sticky Page -- component is StickyNote
+- functionality for create button is required
+- when new sticky notes are added (manually) it just adds to the end of the row and not onto the next, this will need to be updated
+- update commentor